LiMeii/angular-performance/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

-demo code for improving angular project performance:
+demo code for improving angular project performance, here some performance improving tips:

 - no 'ng eject' in angular6+, then how to config customer webpack configuration.
 - tree-shaking